#1.HEAD Raptor Eyeguards

 We think these googles are just as good as HEAD-branded googles, but they are generally more expensive than HEAD depending on where you look and buy.

 It comes with a polycarbonate lens, which is pretty much scratch-resistant and anti-fog.
 The anti-fog feature works pretty well, unlike others who advertise as anti-fog but don’t actually work.

 Finally, we just want to say that these goggles are generally pretty comfortable and filled with rubber padding in just the right places to accommodate a wide range of facial structures.

 If you are looking for more of a full-frame style of googles for sports and racquetball, the Pyramex I-Force is the best racquetball goggles for you.

 These goggles feature an outside scratch-resistant polycarbonate lens and provide UV A, B, and C protection.
 These outer lenses also have a H2X Anti-fog Technology which is the best in the industry.

 There is actually an inner layer as well and it features an acetate lens that also pretty fogging up on the inside.
 Additionally, it is nice to know that these goggles passed many impact standard tests.

 Lastly, we really just like these goggles because they are really comfortable.
 For a full frame goggle, they offer some of the widest field of vision and don’t feel restricting on your face.

 #4.NoCry Safety Glasses

-And of course, the Python Racquetball Eyeguards feature the same level of anti-scratch and anti fog resistance as the other goggles we have tried.
-And because these goggle offer full face protection, they will be a bit heavier than the other goggles we recommended.
+And of course, the Python Racquetball Eyeguards feature the same level of anti-scratch and anti-fog resistance as the other goggles we have tried.
+And because these goggles offer full face protection, they will be a bit heavier than the other goggles we recommended.
 For some people, this is a huge dealbreaker.